Siddhesh-Pandit/deNoiser/USAGE.md

 - Verify your input folder contains supported image formats
 - Check file extensions are correct

+**"rawpy is not installed" or RAW files skipped**
+- Check your Python version: `python --version`
+- If Python 3.14+: RAW support not available, use Python 3.8-3.13
+- If Python 3.8-3.13: Install rawpy manually: `pip install rawpy`
+- Tool works fine without RAW support for standard formats

+**"Could not find a version that satisfies the requirement rawpy"**
+- You're likely on Python 3.14+ or 3.7-
+- RAW support requires Python 3.8-3.13
+- Options:
+  1. Use standard formats (JPEG, PNG, etc.) - works perfectly
+  2. Install Python 3.12 for RAW support
+  3. Wait for rawpy to support your Python version

 **Processing is slow**
 - Disable filters you don't need
 - Set `fast_mode = true` for Non-local means
 - Reduce `patch_distance` and `patch_size` for Non-local means
+- For RAW files, use `processing_mode = half` or `preview`
 - Process fewer images at once

 **Output images look blurry**